 The more you can pay, the more children we are able to extend aid to.
 Before you request financial aid we ask families to consider if there are family members or friends who might help provide a scholarship to your family for this program.

-Register for one 2-week session.
+Register for one 2-week session per child.
 This year we are limiting the amount of sessions individuals can enroll because of COVID restrictions.
 We want to make sure the experience is available to as many children as possible.
 Space is limited.

 175 Rock Haven Road, Kerhonkson

 At Kestrel Camp our day begins by giving thanks together amongst the forest and the sky.
 After a few songs and silly movement games bring us further into our bodies, we split into smaller groups (packs) venturing further into the forests, streams and rocks.

 The days are filled with nature-based games that expand our awareness, storytelling from skilled instructors and visiting elders, songs inspired by nature’s beauty, stream wanders that cool us down, exploring the forest and the Shawangunk Ridge, sculpting clay from the stream banks, looking for mysteries amongst logs and rocks, building forts and shelters in the leaves, wandering the caves and boulders.

 At the end of the day, with cattail fluff in our pockets, our faces painted with mud (and charcoal) and smiles on our faces, we return to a large village-like circle where we share stories from our day.

 Kestrel is where your child will:

 “Particularly impressive are the counselors and the calm, kind way things happen.”

 “My children were in love with their experiences at camp; my son is very reticent to engage with groups of people and he told us that he wants to go to Wild Earth ‘for the rest of my life!’
 I am so happy for them and look forward to future engagements with Wild Earth.”